Robert Franklin Armfield: Early political career

+Congress

 In 1878, Armfield was elected to the United States House of Representatives and served two terms, in the 46th and 47th United States Congresses (March 4, 1879 – March 3, 1883).
 He did not stand for re-election to the House in 1882, but instead resumed his law practice.

+Judicial career and death

 In 1889, he was appointed and then elected to a term as a superior court judge, a post he held until his death in Statesville on November 9, 1898.
 Armfield is buried in Statesville's Oakwood Cemetery.